 I have some wonderful friends, and I’m glad we express our feelings for each other.
 Recent friendship messages have warmed my heart.

 Last September, I was able to see my friend, Eileen.
-We had adjoining dorm rooms during our freshman year in college and have been BFFs since then.
+We had adjoining dorm rooms during our freshman and sophomore years in college and have been BFFs since then.
 I faint at the sight of blood, but Eileen, a nursing student, convinced me to give blood at a campus blood drive.
 I did it, and when I got back to the dorm, I knocked on Eileen’s door.
-When she opened the door, I told her I had given blood without fainting–and fainted at her feet!
+When she opened the door, I proudly told her I had given blood without fainting–and fainted at her feet!
 Does that make us blood sisters?
 After our September 2024 visit–55 years later–Eileen sent me this message.
-(Note: we both look much younger than these ladies.)
+(Note: we both look much younger–check the photo of us in the link–than these ladies.)

 This sentiment describes me and these two friends–even though none of us has ever been in legal trouble.